-The Texas Responsible Artificial Intelligence Governance Act (TRAIGA) takes a different shape from Colorado's: instead of a duty of care, it prohibits specific AI uses and backs them with Attorney General enforcement.
+The Texas Responsible Artificial Intelligence Governance Act (TRAIGA) takes a different shape from Colorado's: rather than regulating automated decision-making broadly, it prohibits specific AI uses and backs them with Attorney General enforcement.
 To know whether your systems cross a line, you have to know what they actually do.

-The Texas Responsible Artificial Intelligence Governance Act (HB 149) was enacted in 2025.
-Rather than a broad duty of care, it draws lines around specific AI uses and enforces them through the Texas Attorney General.
-Confirm current effective dates and scope with counsel.
+The Texas Responsible Artificial Intelligence Governance Act (HB 149) took effect January 1, 2026.
+The enacted version was pared back from earlier drafts: rather than a broad duty of care, it draws lines around specific, largely intent-based AI uses, adds healthcare-disclosure duties, and puts the heaviest affirmative obligations on state agencies — all enforced through the Texas Attorney General.
+Confirm how it applies to you with counsel.

 Its standards are largely intent-based — reaching AI developed or deployed for prohibited purposes — and it includes provisions for government use of AI, plus a regulatory sandbox for testing.